eCollect/pateka/README.md

 ## Usage

-Creating a new pateka dispatcher.
-By default a pateka will be created with 256 tracks, each track than will be filled with async tasks based on their routing key, and be run in order.
-Tracks will be run in parallel.
+Creating a new pateka.
+By default a pateka will be created with (parallel) 256 tracks, each track than will be filled with async tasks based on their routing key.
+Tasks in the same track ( same routing key ) will be run in order, tracks will be run in parallel.

 ```javascript
 const Pateka = require('pateka');